 Because the Start value in the Transition patch is set to 0 by default, the rescaling effect is quite extreme:

-Currently the boombox is getting bigger, then resetting to its original size.
+Currently the boombox is getting bigger, then re to its original size.
 In the Loop Animation patch, check the box next to Mirrored.
 The boombox will get bigger and then gradually smaller:

 The movement is also a bit slow - change the Duration to 0.4 to speed the animation up.